libp2p/js-libp2p/README.md

   ```Javascript
     fsub.on('fruit', (data) => { ... })
   ```
-  - `data`: a Buffer containing the data that was published to the topic
+  - `data`: a Uint8Array containing the data that was published to the topic
 2. `floodsub:subscription-change` when the local peer receives an update to the subscriptions of a remote peer.
   ```Javascript
     fsub.on('floodsub:subscription-change', (peerId, topics, changes) => { ... })